ravindar/CarND-Advanced-Lane-Lines/README.md

 1. Detect and left, lane middle and right line pixels.<br>
 2. Find curvature.<br>
 The process I followed was this:<br>
 - I start by taking a histogram of 60% of the image(half missed starting pixels on some images).
 I take the midpoint and find the left peak by using ```argmax``` for the image from 0 column to the middle.
 I repeat this from midpoint to last column to give me right peak.
-These two peaks now are starting pixel points for the left and right image.
+These two peaks now are starting pixel points for the left and right lines in the image.
-- I now slice the image into strips along rows and create a sliding window at the starting pixel for the left line.
+- I now slice the image into horizontal strips(100) and create a sliding window at the starting pixel for the left line.
 I deduct 50 pixel and add 50 pixel to the starting left line pixel to give me a start_col and end_col for the window that I am going to search for pixels for the left line.
-If I find pixels I take a mean of all the pixel found and make that value as the new starting position for sliding window for the next slize.
+If I find pixels I take a mean of all the pixel found, save it as a left pixel for left lane and make that value as the new starting position for sliding window for the next slice.
 I repeat this process to get all the pixel on the left line.
+If a sliding window does not of any pixels, which happens, I use the value found from the previous sliding window.
-- I follow the same steps as above point for the right line as well.
+- I follow the same steps I used for left as described above for the right line as well.
 - I also mark the middle pixel for both left(```middle_px_left_lane```) and right(```middle_px_right_lane```) line at the 50th slice (i am taking 100 horizontal slices of the image)

 The above sliding window approach gave me all the pixels accurately.